 Is it okay if I bring my twelve cousins to your birthday party?
 No.

 Can we extend our contract for six months but not increase the price?
 No.

 Sometimes saying No is easy!

-Finding the right words to say No can trip us up.
+But sometimes, finding the right words to say No can trip us up.
 And without the right words, we sometimes say Yes when we don’t mean it, causing stress, frustration and bad feelings.

 Here are 28 ways to say No. While these are business-related, you can modify them for personal use as well:

 - I can’t take on your project at this time

 - I’m not comfortable doing what you’re asking

 - I’m not willing to do what you’re asking